GitaAyu06/PAYUNGi-Station/README.md

 in the picture i choose to use project that i've already had, but for you that dont have any project, choose to make one and give it a name that properly fits the project, and by doing that you're ready to test your code.

 ### Android Virtual Devices Set-up
-Running to test your code could be done in 2 way, Use your own phone or use Android Virtual Device.
-I recommend you to use AVD instead your phone, it's easier this way to debug your code if it's still has bugs and error, but requires some of your memory, storage and processing to use AVD.
+Running to test your code could be done in 2 way, Use your own Tablet or use Android Virtual Device.
+I recommend you to use AVD instead of using your own tablet, it's easier this way to debug your code if it's still has bugs and error, but requires some of your memory, storage and processing to use AVD.

 To start with, you could open the AVD manager thats located near run button in top right of android studio.